stelgenhof/AiLight/README.md

-# Ai-Thinker RGBW Light Firmware (Home Assistant)
+# AiLight

-The Ai-Thinker RGBW Light Firmware is a custom firmware for the inexpensive WiFi RGB light bulbs that has the ESP8266 MCU at its core.
+AiLight is a custom firmware for the inexpensive Ai-Thinker RGBW WiFi RGB light bulbs that has the ESP8266 MCU at its core.
 Xose Pérez has written an excellent [article](http://tinkerman.cat/ailight-hackable-rgbw-light-bulb/) on his blog how you can upload your own firmware to this light.

-This firmware is designed to operate with [Home Assistant](https://home-assistant.io) using the [MQTT](http://mqtt.org) protocol.

 ## Features